jilly2/Sun03-biovol/README.md

 Code files:  biovolSun03.m, processPhotos_example.m

 Input data files: ChagosMicroscopy_counts_example.xlsx, photos in directory XXV_2_20200408.

+Output data file: processPhotos_example.m writes a dynamically-named .mat file.

+Description:

 The core function, biovolSun03.m, allows you to take measurements interactively from a figure window in which a photograph of the cell is shown.